Mutations

 Biological Effect

-Many years before this mutation was detected in a patient, an I to F amino acid change at this position was shown experimentally to affect APP cleavage by γ-secretase.
-Specifically, it was shown that when the isoleucine residue was altered to phenylalanine, the amino acid change, referred to as I45F, affected γ-secretase cleavage specificity and caused a dramatic increase in the Aβ42/Aβ40 ratio (Lichtenthaler et al., 1999).
+The molecular underpinnings of these effects have been examined in multiple studies.
+Even before this mutation was detected in a patient, an isoleucine to phenylalanine change at this position was shown experimentally to affect APP cleavage by γ-secretase.
+Specifically, it was shown that the amino acid change, referred to as I45F, affected γ-secretase cleavage specificity and caused a dramatic increase in the Aβ42/Aβ40 ratio, mostly due to a large decrease in Aβ40 production (Lichtenthaler et al., 1999).
 Consistent with this effect on Aβ production, an elevated Aβ42/Aβ40 ratio was reported in CHO cells as well as increased APP C-terminal fragments and decreased APP intracellular domain production (Herl et al., 2009; Guardia-Laguarta et al., 2010).
-A cryo-electron microscopy study of PSEN1 bound to a fragment of APP indicates V716F may enhance production of Aβ48, the first product of the γ-secretase cleavage line Aβ48-Aβ45-Aβ42-Aβ38, by stabilizing the local APP structure (Zhou et al., 2019; Jan 2019 news).

 Pathogenicity